Nordgaren/DS-Gadget/README.md

 **149** Did the research for the Phsyiques feature (changing physique now updates without reload when you change it)

 # Change Log
+### Release 1.7

+* Hair RGB option

+* Fixed some people not able to parse the floats in the physiques text file

 ### Release 1.6

 * Refill Timer hotkey